katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 .. code-block:: yaml+jinja

-    ansible_user: Username
+    assible_user: Username
-    ansible_password: Password
+    assible_password: Password
-    ansible_connection: winrm
+    assible_connection: winrm
-    ansible_winrm_transport: credssp
+    assible_winrm_transport: credssp

 There are some extra host variables that can be set as shown below::

-    ansible_winrm_credssp_disable_tlsv1_2: when true, will not use TLS 1.2 in the CredSSP auth process
+    assible_winrm_credssp_disable_tlsv1_2: when true, will not use TLS 1.2 in the CredSSP auth process

 CredSSP authentication is not enabled by default on a Windows host, but can be enabled by running the following in PowerShell: